munshaw/my-systems-old/Workstation.md

 ## Development stuff

-I run zero-configuration development environments on my main user account.
-For example: LaTeX, RStudio, Racket, Geogebra, Godot, and Octave can be installed and used without configuration.
+Because they behave more like apps, I run zero-configuration development environments on my main user account.
+For example: LaTeX, RStudio, Racket, Geogebra, Godot, and Octave.
 Otherwise, I create a new `$HOME` for each project.
-For example: Rust and Haskell both require configuration and heavy vscode extentions to work well.
+For example: Rust and Haskell both require heavy configuration and vscode extentions to work well, so they are isolated in their own containers.

 The rest of this section needs to be re-worked for multi-`home`.